 - You trade with information, not money.
 However, there is too much information.

-How can you start trading?
+How can you start trading on the Stock market?